-If you are able to have a personal health budget, then together with your NHS team, you will develop a care plan.
+If you are able to have a personal health budget, then together with your NHS team you will develop a personalised care and support plan.
 The plan sets out your personal health and wellbeing needs, the health outcomes you want to achieve, the amount of money in the budget and how you are going to spend it.

 A care co-ordinator, who will be your first point of contact in case you have any concerns, should be identified in the planning process.

-Visit the peoplehub website, where people with a personal health budget and their families and carers can talk about their experiences.
+Visit the peoplehub website, where people with a personal health budget and their families and carers share their experiences.

-A personal health budget will not be right for everyone and it won't always be the best way to receive support.
+A personal health budget will not be right for everyone and it will not always be the best way to receive support.
 You are not allowed to spend the money on gambling, debt repayment, alcohol, tobacco, or anything illegal.
-Emergency care, medication and the care you get from your GP is separate and will not need to be paid from your budget.
+Emergency care, medicines and the care you get from a GP is separate and will not need to be paid for from your budget.

 Monitoring and review

 Once you have a personal health budget, your NHS team will periodically review your care plan with you.
-You can also ask your NHS team to review and update your plan because your health needs have changed or you feel the current plan isn't working for you.
+You can also ask your NHS team to review and update your plan because your health needs have changed, or you feel the current plan is not working for you.

 Can I have a personal health budget as well as a personal budget?